shorock/islandora_composer/README.md

 ## Installing Islandora via Composer

-* Step 0 *(optional but highly recommended)* - `composer global require hirak/prestissimo`.
+* Step 0 *(optional but highly recommended if you're using any modern PHP with the curl library)* - `composer global require hirak/prestissimo`.
 You only need to do this once per system/user, but it [dramatically speeds up Composer/Packagist loading](https://medium.com/@petehouston/improve-composer-performance-with-prestissimo-8f3f55a20b8e#.e5vfz0fpz)
    (parallel curl calls)